hunglv2163/Demo-DicomCommunication/README.md

         4444: port of SCP server

-        <path of file>: the path of file or path of directory contains files
+        path of file: the path of file or path of directory contains files

    After sending file to SCP server, file will be stored in directory contains StoreSCP app.